Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Background - Cluster Pictures

 \section{Background - Cluster Pictures}

 Let $C/K$ be a hyperelliptic curve given by Weierstrass equation $y^2=f(x)$, with genus $g(C)\geq 1$.
 The $p$-adic distances between roots of $f(x)$ contain a large amount of useful information.
 To visualise these $p$-adic distances we use \textit{cluster pictures}, as described in \cite{DDMM18}.
 In this section we will outline the key definitions we require for this paper concerning cluster pictures; the interested reader can find more in \cite{DDMM18}.
-Let $\Rcal$ be the set of roots of $f(x)$ in the algebraic closure $\Kbar$ of $K$, and $c_f$ the leading coefficient of $f(x)$, so